HCYT/notionAI/README.md

 Make sure to replace process.env["TOKEN"] and process.env["SPACE_ID"] with your actual Notion API token and space ID, respectively.

+The NotionAI class relies on the setting class for its configuration options, which include the Notion API token and space ID.

+To use the NotionAI class, you can import it and create a new instance with the Notion API token and space ID.
+Then, you can call any of its methods with the appropriate parameters to make a request to the Notion API.

 ## How to get the token and spaceId

 Make sure you subscribe to NotionAI; otherwise, you will only be able to use it 20 times.